cosmos/cosmjs/HACKING.md

 To run the entire test suite, you need to run some local blockchain to test against.
 We use [wasmd](https://github.com/CosmWasm/wasmd) for CosmWasm tests.
-For generis Cosmos SDK tests we use simapp.
+For generic Cosmos SDK tests we use simapp.
 We also spawn multiple versions of raw Tendermint and a basic WebSocket server.

 ```sh